DippoldEJ/Feature-Detection-and-Explanation/README.md

 Interesting Pattern in the visual analysis of optical data are features, corners, lines and points.  <br />
 Selected properties overview of Features, such as: corners, edges, lines as points summarized down below: <br />
 **All feautres consists of points**.
 For instance a lin is just a infinite amount of points. <br />
 Two cases are seperated.
 Case 1 Gray and Case to Single.
+In adition, Strong and Fast are the strongest 30 points displayed only. <br />
 Case 1 consits of thr RGB turn ito a gray image. <br /> The Case 2 processing the RGB bands, red, green and blue, seperatly from each other. <br />

 | Figure SURF Features |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Description&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|